openstreetmap/iD/data/doc/03-road.md

 ### Modifying

-Often you'll see roads that aren't aligned to the imagery behind them or a GPS track.
+Often you'll see roads that aren't aligned to the imagery behind them or to a GPS track.
+You can adjust these roads so they are in the correct place.

 First click on the road you want to change.
-This will highlight it and show 'control points along it' that you can drag to better locations.
+This will highlight it and show control points along it that you can drag to better locations.
 If you want to add new control points for more detail, double-click a part of the road without a point, and one will be added.